-I would like to start a discussion about the difference between market a consumer product and an enterprise product.
+What is the difference between marketing a consumer product and an enterprise product?

 This is what I have learnt so far:

 - Be comfortable with the fact you are small

 - Get feedback, as much as you can, as early as you can

 - Of course, have a product that solves real pains, and continue to better your product

 - Be open, communicative and trust worthy, build credibility